Cray-HPE/sat/docs/man/sat-hwhist.8.rst

 DESCRIPTION
 ===========

-The hwhist subcommand reports the history of the Field Replacement Units(FRUs) in the system.
-The FRU history can be reported either by location (xname) or by FRUID.
+The hwhist subcommand reports the history of the Field Replaceable Units (FRUs) in the system.
+The FRU history can be reported either by location (xname) or by a unique identifier for that FRU called the FRUID.

-If no xnames or fruids are specified, the history of all FRUs is reported by xname.
+If no xnames or FRUIDs are specified, the history of all FRUs is reported by xname.

 OPTIONS